npvandyke/MechaCar_Statistical_Analysis/README.md

 :-------------------------:|:-----------------:|:-------------------------:
 ![Lot 1](Deliverable_Three/Lot1_ttest.png) | ![Lot 2](Deliverable_Three/Lot2_ttest.png) | ![Lot 3](Deliverable_Three/Lot3_ttest.png)

-## Study Design: MechaCar vs Competition
+# Study Design: MechaCar vs Competition A/B Product Testing

 In order to quantify how AutosRUs' MechaCar performs against competing car manufacturer models, I've designed a statistical study to compare multiple metrics that may be of interest to a consumer: including cost, city fuel efficiency, highway fuel efficiency, horse power and safety ratings.
 These metrics will be compared across vehicle class for the MechaCar and four other leading car manufacturers.